Generalized Euler-Maclaurin formula and Signatures: Introduction

+The above sums and integrals are multidimensional, in that $X_t $ lies in a Banach space $ V$ and $f\colon V \to L(V,W)$ is a smooth map in the Fréchet differentiable sense, where $L(V,W)$ denotes the set of continuous linear maps from $V$ to a Banach space $W$.
+We further assume that $f\colon V \to L(V,W)$ belongs to the space $C^n(V ,L(V,W))$ of continuous maps which are $n$ times continuously differentiable in the Fréchet sense.
+For any integer $0\leq l\leq n$ we denote by $D^lf$ the $l-$th Fréchet derivative of $f\in C^n(V ,L(V,W))$ which by construction can be represented as a map

+In contrast with the classical case, where $\delta X_k$ is constant, the essential ingredients to derive an EML formula seem to be missing in the Stieltjes setting.
+Also, $X$ has a priori no second derivative, therefore we are in no position to apply the usual EML formula to $t \mapsto f (X_t) \dot{X_t} $ (which further would entangle $f$ and $X$ in an undesirable fashion).

-Over this class of functions a standard integration by parts identity is avaible and the corresponding terms will be described by introducing of a proper stochastic process $Z$ with values in $T_1((V))$, the space of tensor series.
-Our main insight, of interest even in a classical EML setting, is that the precise EML formula, which amounts to (iteratively) choosing integration constants in the repeated integration by parts, has an interpretation of ``minimizing the error'', for every truncation level $m\geq 1$.
-This optimality condition can be be formulated in the necessary generality and is the key to a general Riemann-Stieltjes EML formula.
+However, much in the spirit of Boas' proof recalled above, in the setting of rectifiable processes, both the backward and forward Riemann-Stieltjes sums can be represented by integrals.
+Also, a standard integration by parts identity is available on the class of functions under consideration.
+This will result from introducing a path $Z$ with values in $T_1((V))$, the space of tensor series with constant term equal to $1$ (this will be made explicit later).
+Our main insight, of interest even in a classical EML setting (where this idea is new to our knowledge) is that the precise EML formula, which amounts to iteratively choosing integration constants in the repeated integration by parts, results from ``minimising the error'', for every truncation level $m\geq 1$.
+This optimality condition, which can be formulated in n “Hilbert” generality, thereby including classes of square-integrable processes, is the key to a general Riemann-Stieltjes EML formula.